Mental Health Commission

 The Contra Costa County Mental Health Commission was established by order of the Contra Costa County Board of Supervisors on June 22, 1993, pursuant to the Welfare & Institutions Code 5604, also known as the Bronzan-McCorquodale Act, Stats.
 1992, c.
 1374 (A.B.
 14).
 The primary purpose of the Commission is to serve in an advisory capacity to the Board of Supervisors and to the Mental Health Division and its staff.
 Commissioners are appointed by members of the County Board of Supervisors from each of the five districts for a term of three years.
 Each district has a consumer of mental health services, family member and an at-large representative on the Commission, for a total of 15 members plus a representative from the Board of Supervisors.

-The Mental Health Commission meets the fourth Thursday of each month from 4:30-6:30 p.m. at John Muir Behavioral Health, 2730 Grant Street, Classroom A, Concord.
-Please see meeting schedule for updated information.
-Note: The Commission may not meet meet during the month of December; please see the Meeting Schedule page for a complete list of meetings.
+The Mental Health Commission meets the first Wednesday of each month from 4:30-6:30 p.m.
+Please see the meeting schedule for a list of meeting locations, as well as the dates and times for committee meetings.
+Note: The Commission may not meet during the month of December.

-In addition to the monthly Mental Health Commission meeting listed below, committees, workgroups and task forces are formed as needed.
+In addition to the monthly Mental Health Commission meetings, committees, workgroups and task forces are formed as needed.

 The Contra Costa County Mental Health Commission has a dual mission: